 If you’ve ever finished a long day with an aching hand or wrist, you already know why ergonomics are non-negotiable.
 Professional shears are designed with an ergonomic handle that fits the natural shape of your hand, reducing strain and allowing for better control.
 There are a few common styles to consider.
 The offset handle, where the thumb ring is shorter than the finger ring, allows for a more open and relaxed hand position.
 A crane handle is an even more pronounced version of the offset, dropping the handle to reduce shoulder and wrist strain.
 Choosing the right ergonomic design is a personal decision that can make a huge difference in your long-term comfort and career longevity.

-Perfect Weight and Balance
+Why Weight and Balance Are So Important

 The right weight and balance are essential for a smooth cutting motion.
 Shears that are too heavy can cause fatigue, while those that are poorly balanced can feel clumsy and difficult to control.
 A common sign of imbalanced shears is their tendency to push or pull hair instead of cutting it cleanly.
 The balance point should feel centered, allowing the shears to feel like a natural part of your hand.
 While it’s hard to judge online, look for shears made from high-quality, lightweight steel.
 Reading reviews from other barbers can also provide insight into how a particular pair feels and performs during use.
 Ultimately, you want a tool that feels effortless to wield.